-In 2005, the U.S. Trade Representative, in retaining Turkmenistan on the Watch List, noted that Turkmenistan was not complying with "its IPR obligations under the 1993 U.S.-Turkmenistan Trade Agreement."
+In 2006, the U.S. Trade Representative, in retaining Turkmenistan on the Watch List, noted "Turkmenistan's lack of progress on IPR issues" and its "lack of fulfillment of its IPR obligations under the [1993] United States--Turkmenistan Trade Agreement."
 In fact, the Turkmen IPR legal regime falls far short of Turkmenistan's obligations under that 1993 Trade Agreement (in force, October 25, 1993).
-For over ten years since signing the agreement, Turkmenistan has done little to modernize its copyright regime or to join any of the relevant treaties it obligated itself to join in the bilateral agreement.
-Turkmenistan is neither a member of the Berne Convention nor the Geneva Phonograms Convention.
-Thus, it denies any protection for foreign works and sound recordings denying even the most basic rights or remedies, much less any protection consistent with international norms.
+Now well over ten years since signing the agreement, Turkmenistan has done little to modernize its copyright regime or to join any of the relevant treaties it obligated itself to join in the bilateral Trade Agreement.
+Turkmenistan is neither a member of the Berne Convention, the Geneva Phonograms Convention, nor the WIPO "digital" treaties.
+Thus, Turkmenistan is not providing any protection for foreign works or sound recordings, denying even the most basic rights or remedies, much less any actual enforcement of those rights, as required by international norms.

-Legal Reform Deficiencies
+Legal Reform Deficiencies: